Reimagining the employee experience | Genpact

 3. Empower employees and management to spend more time on their core responsibilities

-4. Enable Bridgewater to spend money more wisely
+4. Enable the company to spend money more wisely

-Today, Genpact and Bridgewater are working together in a state-of-the-art service center to reimagine, design, build, and deploy employee experiences supported by emerging technologies such as conversational AI, robotic process automation, and analytics.
+We worked together in a state-of-the-art service center to reimagine, design, build, and deploy employee experiences supported by advanced technologies such as conversational AI, robotic process automation, and analytics.

-If you're looking to rethink the employee experience in your business, following the example set by Bridgewater is a great place to start.
+If you're looking to rethink the employee experience in your business, following this example is a great place to start.

 Begin with service design